BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 Home to Galadriel, the Lady of Light, and the Elven ring of Nenya, Lothlórien is well guarded by the Elves who live there.
 Few are ever permitted to pass through the Golden Wood, but those who are granted this honour are met by the Lord and Lady of Lórien in good spirits.
 Yet the woodland realm of Lórien has come under threat from Evil in the past, as packs of Orcs, Goblins, and other Evil creatures constantly seek to infiltrate its boughs.

 It is because of this that the Galadhrim wander the well-trodden paths of Lothlórien, ensuring that they are free of Evil and that peace remains.
 The Elves who lead these patrols are veterans of Ages past, experienced in the ways of combat from the many wars they have fought.
-It is not unheard of for these Elves to range out into Middle-earth in search of Sauron’s forces, intent on seeing the Dark Lord finally vanquished.
+It is not unheard of for these Elves to range out into Middle-earth in search of Sauron's forces, intent on seeing the Dark Lord finally vanquished.

 **STARTING BATTLECOMPANY**